Kaiteriteri vacation rentals

 Like much of New Zealand, Kaiteriteri and the Tasman Bay area remain pretty humid all year.
 Temperatures peak in the summer months (December through February), a popular time to secure Kaiteriteri accommodations, and can drop below freezing in the winter (June through August).
 But that doesn’t put off visitors — you’ll still see paddleboarders in the bay in the winter.
 This is probably because the Tasman Bay area vies for the most sunshine in New Zealand, with more than 2,500 hours per year.
 In April, mountain bikers of all ages and skill levels descend on the town for the Big Bike Weekender, featuring enduro races.

-What are the top things to do in Kaiteriteri?
+Top things to do in Kaiteriteri

 Riding a waka